 The Tether and Bitfinex Controversy

-Bitfinex was the first cryptocurrency exchange to present Tether into its platform in January of 2015, and it immediately became a huge success.
+Bitfinex was the first cryptocurrency exchange to present Tether into its ecosystem in January of 2015, and it immediately became a huge success.
 There was a huge interest among users regarding USDT, which is how Bitfinex became recognized as the best and largest cryptocurrency exchange for USDT trading.

 But some researchers became suspicious and started raising the question of whether Tether was as solvent as it claimed to be.
 Their data digging confirmed these concerns and in 2017, the Paradise Papers revealed that the corporate structure and the management of both Bitfinex and Tether were almost identical, and this was the main reason for the overnight success of Tether.
 In other words, the success of Tether was also engineered.

-The researchers revealed that both Tether and Bitfinex have listed the same chief of finance, chief of strategy, executive chief and that Tether’s founder, Philip Potter, has been managing the major activities at Bitfinex as well.
+The researchers revealed that both Tether and Bitfinex have listed the same chief of finance, chief of strategy, and executive chief and that Tether’s founder, Philip Potter, has been managing the major activities at Bitfinex as well.

 However, this wasn’t the only controversy surrounding Bitfinex and Tether.
 Another surprise came in April 2019, when the New York Attorney General, Letitia James, made an accusation against iFinex Inc., the parent company of Tether Limited that operates the Bitfinex crypto exchange as well, for hiding a loss of 850 million US dollars that consisted funds from corporate investors.